Obezyankaa/M-T-G-AGRO-TRADING-L.L.C/README.md

 <!-- ## [Watch it on youtube](https://youtu.be/YzRDHxbw1RU) -->
 ###  Demo site for miratorg in dubai 🐮

-- Demo site for miratorg in dubai, using HTML, CSS & JAVASCRIPT.
+- Demo site for miratorg in dubai, using HTML, CSS, SCSS, JAVASCRIPT & JQUERY.
 - Contains animations when scrolling.
 - Includes a dark and light mode.
 - Developed first with the Mobile First methodology, then for desktop.